event-catalog/backstage-plugin-eventcatalog/README.md

 - `<EventCatalogDocumentationEntityPage page="docs/page/visualiser"  />`
   - Used to embed whole pages of EventCatalog into your Backstage instance.
 You can add these as tabs to your pages, clicking on the tab will show the desired feature.
+  - You can also pass custom props to the component to override the id, collection and version (e.g `<EventCatalogDocumentationEntityPage page="docs/page/visualiser" id="my-id" collection="services" version="0.0.1" />`)
 - `<EventCatalogEntityVisualiserCard />`
   - Used to embed a widget (Card) on your existing pages.
 This component will display the visualiser on your page.
 - `<EventCatalogEntityMessageCard />`